dave2929/LoL-stats-tracker/README.md

 * All players with ranked elos and current playing champion's mastery
 * Can click on each player to get his/her profile(summary+match history)

+---

 #### Future updates and features
 I am trying to fix machine learning or use other algorithm to predict future games.
-I am also planning on creating a countermatchup page to help summoners cleverly choose their champions.
+I am also planning on creating a counter matchup page to help summoners cleverly choose their champions.
 For match analysis part, I will expand the analysis to each *time stamp* instead of the whole match.
 I am planning to show if a player is losing lane or winning lane.
 It will also show if player recovers back after losing lane or  wastes advantages after winning lanes.
 If possible, I will use machine learning to analyze if player is easily camped and killed by jungler.
 For in game spectator part, I will try to add a feature to detect any potential duos and trios

-I also have a vague idea on determining a jungler's ganking routes.
+*I also have a vague idea on determining a jungler's ganking routes.*